pagkly/Zed/Investopedia3/Convexity Measures Bond Price and Bond Yield Relationships.md

 Convexity Measures Bond Price and Bond Yield Relationships
 ## What Is Convexity?

 Convexity is a measure of the curvature, or the degree of the curve, in the relationship between bond prices and bond yields.
 Convexity demonstrates how the duration of a bond changes as the interest rate changes.
-Portfolio managers will use convexity as a risk-management tool, to measure and manage the portfolio's exposure to [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp).
+Portfolio managers will use convexity as a risk-management tool, to measure and manage the portfolio's exposure to [[interest rate risk]](https://www.investopedia.com/terms/i/interestraterisk.asp).

 Image by Julie Bang © Investopedia 2019